 The film begins with a vicious murder.
 While making their way through a dense field of tall grass, two fugitive samurai are impaled on spears by hidden aggressors.
 Their killers are women who strip the corpses before dumping them in a deep, dark hole that lays agape eagerly awaiting more cadavers.
 The hole is representative of many things in this multilayered fable including the hungry mouths of the two women who kill samurai in order to sell their armor and weapons for food.
 These starving women are a cheerless middle-aged mother (Nobuko Otowa) and her feral daughter-in-law (Jitsuko Yoshimura) who anxiously await the return of a son and husband.
 The missing man is a reluctant soldier forced to fight alongside his male neighbor (Kei Satō) in a war no one seems to understand or sympathize with.
-When the neighbor suddenly returns alone sharing tales of futile fighting and botched battles, the women are devastated.
+When their neighbor returns home alone the women are devastated.

 The film’s abrasive score by composer Hikaru Hayashi’s may seem at odds with Shindô’s formal filmmaking but it compliments the dissonant drama.
 Hayashi and Shindô wisely choose to combine elements of modern jazz with ceremonial taiko drums and natural sounds such as birds and insects to produce a distinct aural experience.
 The effect is deeply unsettling and a constant reminder of the film’s folk horror origins.